 One of the key pitfalls you should understand is the role CSS plays in HTML emails.
 If you're at all familiar with web development you know that CSS is what you use to style your web pages.
-Unfortunately many email clients (most notably Gmail) simply ignores traditional CSS syntax.
-It strips it out and pretends it never existed.
+Unfortunately many email clients (most notably Gmail) simply ignore traditional CSS syntax.
+They'll strip it out and pretend it never existed.
 Frameworks like Ink get around this by developing templates in HTML/CSS and then running the templates through an inlining process before using them.
 Inlining takes normal CSS rules and turns them into inline styles (yuck...).
 Here's an example: